doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 |Barred T|Reset styles (resets the [overriden CSS properties](#overriding-style-properties))|
 |Duplicate icon|Duplicate the component|

 The tooltip is contextual.
 This means that some actions are only available to certain elements, and not others.
-For example, you can duplicate a Text Input component, but not its individual parts (Label and Input).
+For example, you can duplicate a Text input component, but not its individual parts (Label and Input).

 ## Styling a component

-Inside a WebForm, you can style components using the Properties panel and the Styles library and see the result directly on the canvas.
+Inside a webform, you can style components using the Properties panel and the Styles library and see the result directly on the canvas.

 ### Styles Library